sconetto/msa-docs/msa-docs/docs/interfaces/api-vacation.md

 FORMAT: 1A
 HOST: http://locahost/api-vacation/

-# Polls
+# Vacation

-Polls is a simple API allowing consumers to view polls and vote in them.
-You can view this documentation over at [Apiary](http://docs.pollsapi.apiary.io).
+Vacation is a simple API to manage employees vacations and vacation scheduling.
+You can view this documentation over at [API Vacation Module](../../modules/api-vacation).

-# Polls API Root [/]
+# Vacation API Root [/]

 This resource does not have any attributes.
 Instead it offers the initial API affordances in the form of the links in the JSON body.